timho1047/COMP4901B-LLMs/assignment1/README.md

 - [Submission](#submission) contains instructions on how to submit your homework
 - [Quick Reference](#quick-reference)
 - [Repo Structure](#repo-structure)
-- [Troubleshooting](#troubleshooting) are some common issues and their solutions.
+- [Troubleshooting](#troubleshooting) are some helpful tips.
 You are welcome to ask questions on Canvas as well.

 ## Rules
 Detailed course logistics is at [here](https://docs.google.com/document/d/1mWm_TYYQpD3NpJISlFQGurBIXxWjizEc1zVffIDhiXU/edit?usp=sharing).